 The small dance floor was jam-packed with dancers.
 The Pastor watched in shock as people danced suggestively to the most fleshly music he had ever heard.
 Women wore gaudy makeup and were hideously coiffured and scantily clad with revealing tops and skin-tight mini-skirts.

-“A blatant ritual of sex if ever there was one!” said the Pastor.
-Never before had he seen such an open display of lasciviousness.
-“Shameless heathens!” he shouted.
+“A blatant ritual of lascivious sex if ever there was one!” said the Pastor.
+“Shameless heathens!”